agda/agda-stdlib/doc/style-guide.md

   open SetoidEquality S
   ```

-* If importing a parametrised module, qualified or otherwise, with its
+* If importing a parameterised module, qualified or otherwise, with its
   parameters instantiated, then such 'instantiated imports' should be placed
   *after* the main block of `import`s, and *before* any `variable` declarations.